Grammar Cheat Sheet – 6 Reasons Why Every Language Learner MUST Have One

 It’s much easier to notice different patterns.
 And pattern recognition is something of tremendous value in enhancing memory, mind you!

-2) It decreases activation energy
+2) It decreases the activation energy

 Activation energy is the initial energy needed to start performing an action.